randosrandom/Space4AI/README.md

 OMP_NUM_THREADS=<NUM_THREADS> ./dt_solver config/config_dt_solver.json
 ```

-After the run you will find a folder called ```OutputFiles```, in which there will be saved the solutions and some additional files containing the most important information about the chosen solutions (like the cost, the number of threads used, the computing time etc...).
+After the run, you will find a folder called ```OutputFiles```, in which there will be saved the solutions and summary files containing the most important information about the chosen solutions (like the cost, the number of threads used, the computing time etc...).

 ### Custom applications